Pottery | July – August 2025

 1–2 minutes

-Though I didn’t complete all of these ideas during the course, I was able to make a few of these while trying new techniques.
+Though I didn’t complete all of these ideas during the course, I was able to make a few of them while trying out new techniques.

 I tried replicating forms…